-Purchasers Exempt from Paying Sales Tax (continued)

-• Purchases for Resale The purchaser must have a resale certificate indicating the general character of the item to be purchased.
-Any document, such as a letter or purchase order, provided by the purchaser in a timely manner will be regarded as a resale certificate if it contains the signature of the purchaser or its agent or employee, the date, the purchaser's name and address, their seller's permit number or a statement why a permit is unnecessary and a statement that the property is purchased for resale.
-The certificate or other evidence should be kept as documentation as it relieves Stanford from sales tax liability.
+Purchasers Exempt from Paying Sales Tax (continued) Purchases for Resale general char such as a let a timely man contains the the date, the number or a statement th certificate or er must have a resale certificate indicating the acter of the item to be purchased.
+Any document, iter or purchase order, provided by the purchaser in inner will be regarded as a resale certificate if it signature of the purchaser or its agent or employee, purchaser's name and address, their seller's permit statement why a permit is unnecessary and a at the property is purchased for resale.
+The other evidence should be kept as documentation as anford from sales tax liability.
 NOTE: Purchase orders containing both taxable and exempt items must identify each.
-Inter-Dept. Transfers • • • • • • • • • • • • • • • • • • • • NOTE: Sales to the Stanford Hospital & Clinics, Lucile Salter Packard Children's Hospital at Stanford, ASSU, and other separate corporate entities are taxable.
-State Govts state and local government entities, follow the rules for Purchasers Outside California on page 13. eign For sales to foreign governments, follow the rules for Purchasers Foreign Govts NOTE: Purchases made on behalf of an individual (for example, an embassy paying a student's book bill) would be subject to tax.
-Foreign Consuls Foreign consular officers, employees, or members of their families holding a Tax Exemption Card issued by the U.S. Department of State are exempt from sales tax.
-The Tax Exemption Card specifies the extent of the exemption. support any the purchas number, the other written evidence of sale must be retained to vexemptions.
-The invoices should show the name of ser, the name of the mission, the tax exemption expiration date of the Tax Exemption Card, and the evel of exemption specified on the Tax Exemption
+Inter-Dept. Transfers ransfers) by one University department from exempt from sales tax.
+NOTE: Sales to the Stanford Hospital & Clinics, Lucile Salter Packard Children's Hospital at Stanford, ASSU, and other separate corporate entities are taxable.
+State Govts state and loc state government entities, other than California cal government entities, follow the rules for Outside California on page 13.
+Foreign Govts Outside Calit foreign cons foreign governments, follow the rules for Purchasers fornia on page 13.
+If the purchase is made by a ular officer, employee, or by a member of their "Foreign Consuls" below.
+NOTE: Purchases made on behalf of an individual (for example, an embassy paying a student's book bill) would be subject to tax.
+Foreign Consuls families hold Department sular officers, employees, or members of their ing a Tax Exemption Card issued by the U.S. of State are exempt from sales tax.
+The Tax ard specifies the extent of the exemption. support any on the purchase number, the other written evidence of sale must be retained to exemptions.
+The invoices should show the name of er, the name of the mission, the tax exemption expiration date of the Tax Exemption Card, and the el of exemption specified on the Tax Exemption